Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

 The young person should be invited to the review and an interpreter should be booked as necessary.

 Independent Reviewing Officers should be aware of the need to have regard to the child's needs as an unaccompanied child or child victim of modern slavery, including trafficking, when planning and providing care.
 They should also have an awareness of the particular needs and issues children may face as a result of being an unaccompanied child or child victim of modern slavery so that they can provide appropriate challenge at review.
 Service providers should ensure that foster carers and all other care staff in placement settings are aware of appropriate steps to reduce the risk of trafficked children returning to their traffickers.

-Guidance for cases where the child has been the subject of sexual exploitation can be found at Child Sexual Exploitation: Definition and Guide for Practitioners, 2017.
+Guidance for cases where the child has been the subject of sexual exploitation can be found at Child Sexual Exploitation: Definition and Guide for Practitioners.

-Where a Review confirms the service, the Financial Assessment Form should be updated.
-Where additional support services are identified as necessary, the Plan should be updated to reflect this.Where services are withdrawn as a result of the Review, the relevant teams should be notified immediately.
+Where additional support services are identified as necessary, the Plan should be updated to reflect this.Where services are withdrawn as a result of the review, the relevant teams should be notified immediately.